Ḹ: Gujarati Ḹ

-Gujarati-using Languages
+Gujarati-script languages

 The Gujarati script is used to write the Gujarati and Kutchi languages.
 In both languages, ૡ is pronounced as /gu/.
 Like all Indic scripts, Gujarati vowels come in two forms: an independent vowel form for syllables that begin with a vowel sound, and a vowel sign attached to base consonant to override the inherent /ə/ vowel.

 Telugu Ḹ

 Telugu independent vowel and vowel sign Ḹ.

 Ḹ (ౡ) is a vowel of the Telugu abugida.
 It ultimately arose from the Brahmi letter Ḹ. It is closely related to the Kannada letter ೡ.
 Like in other Indic scripts, Telugu vowels have two forms: and independent letter for word and syllable-initial vowel sounds, and a vowel sign for changing the inherent "a" of Telugu consonant letters. Ḹ is a non-attaching vowel sign, and does not alter the underlying consonant or contextually shape itself in any way.

 Telugu Ḹ vowel sign on క, ఖ, గ, ఘ & ఙ: Kḹ, Khḹ, Gḹ, Ghḹ and Ngḹ.